portsip/portsip-pbx-ha-guide/doc/deploy-pbx-en.md

 ## Configure PBX
-When configure the PBX as HA mode, we will need a virtual IP for access the PBX cluster, this virtual IP mustn't used by others.
+When configure the PBX as HA mode, we will need a virtual IP for access the PBX cluster, this virtual IP mustn't be used by others.

-In below commands, **we assuming we use 192.168.1.10 for virtual IP.**
+In below commands, **we assume use 192.168.1.10 for virtual IP.**

 The 123456 is he PBX DB password, the pbx02 and pbx03 is the host name of node1, node2.

-If you get failed in this step, you can repeat below command until success.
+If you get failed in this step, you can repeat below command until succeeded.

 ```json
 ./docker.sh pbx02 pbx03 192.168.1.10 123456 portsip/pbx:12